hashicorp/consul/website/source/docs/agent/http.html.markdown

 to wait for any changes subsequent to that index.

 In addition to `index`, endpoints that support blocking will also honor a `wait` parameter specifying a maximum duration for the blocking request.
-If not set, it will default to 10 minutes.
+This is limited to 10 minutes.
+If not set, the wait time defaults to 5 minutes.
 This value can be specified in the form of "10s" or "5m" (i.e., 10 seconds or 5 minutes, respectively).

 A critical note is that the return of a blocking request is **no guarantee** of a change.
 It is possible that the timeout was reached or that there was an idempotent write that does